gfcannon12/twitter-cloud-dashboards/README.md

 #### Watson Studio
 1. Display the data in various chart forms
-2. Schedule the dashboard to refresh every minute or so
+2. Schedule the dashboard to refresh every few seconds